discordjs/guide/guide/popular-topics/permissions.md

 Discord permissions are stored in a 53-bit integer and calculated using bitwise operations, if you want to dive deeper into what's happening behind the curtains check the [wikipedia](https://en.wikipedia.org/wiki/Bit_field) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) articles on the topic.

-In Discord.js permission bitfields are represented with either the decimal value of said bitfield or the according flags.
+In Discord.js permission bit fields are represented with either the decimal value of said bit field or the according flags.
-Every position in a permissions bitfield represents one of these flags and its state (either referenced `1` or not referenced `0`).
+Every position in a permissions bit field represents one of these flags and its state (either referenced `1` or not referenced `0`).

 The flag `KICK_MEMBERS` for example corresponds to the position 2¹,`00000000000000000000000000000010` or `2` as decimal value.
-`MANAGE_MESSAGES` corresponds to the position 2¹³ and a bitfield with both flags referenced looks like this: `00000000000000000010000000000010` or `8194` as decimal value.
+`MANAGE_MESSAGES` corresponds to the position 2¹³ and a bit field with both flags referenced looks like this: `00000000000000000010000000000010` or `8194` as decimal value.
 The Discord API documentation features a [handy calculator to convert permission flags into decimals](https://discordapp.com/developers/tools/permissions-calculator) if you are interested.

 Before we get into actually assigning permissions let's quickly go over the method Discord uses to determine a guildmembers final permissions: